 You know the problem with all the “beginners guide to CrossFit” articles on the web?
 They’re all written by people who don’t do CrossFit.
 Instead, they’re telling you what it’s like based on a handful of free trial visits, hearsay, opinions, interviewing people, myths, and assumptions.

 It’s been over a year since I started doing CrossFit.
-During that time, I went on four or five times a week to one of their classes (they call them WODs, work-outs-of-the-day).
-I want to profile my review of CrossFit so far, and for once, you’re going to hear it from someone who is naturally pretty skeptical and hasn’t “drank the Koolaid.”
-There are definitely some myths that need to be shattered.
+During that time, I went on four or five times a week to classes (they call them WODs, work-outs-of-the-day).
+What can I say, I’m a cheap Asian who wants to get his money’s worth.

 What is CrossFit?